aiman-al-masoud/deixiscript/docs/notes/notes.md

 yellow button.

 returns two asts, and highlights both buttons.
 Reason being that 'yellow' wasn't declared as an adjective, and is a noun by default.

+Fixed by allowing for zero or more nouns in a noun-phrase.